NurullahSanY/RoofCommunity/README.md

-# RoofCommunity Fronend Design Only
+# RoofCommunity Frontend Design Only
-For Run this code you need to go front-end directory then run those code in git Bash Terminal
+To run this code you need to follow some steps.
+1. install Node.js
+2. install Git Bash

+After Completing the installation process go to the Git Bash terminal and run this code:
+NB: You must go to the front-end directory.

 ```
 cd front-end
 npm install -y
 npm install -g @angular/cli
 npm install bootstrap@5